 NaperLights to be Bigger, Brighter and More Magical in Downtown Naperville

 Sunrise Rotary Display Will Be a Winter Wonderland on Water Street

 The light display, a gift to the community from the Rotary Club of Naperville Sunrise, features 150,000 lights and a growing collection of giant lighted holiday figures including skating polar bears, penguins sliding on an igloo, skaters, snow men, carolers, gifts, baubles, and dancing trees.
-The Imburgia Fountain will be enhanced with new dancing skaters and up in the sky high above the Riverwalk, you might just spy Santa and his reindeer flying over the Marquette building and Downtown.
+The Plaza Fountain will be enhanced with dancing skaters and up in the sky high above the Riverwalk, you might just spy Santa and his reindeer flying over the Marquette building and downtown.

 Animated lights and music will fill the area with carols synched to the lights, and the colorful arch on Foyo Plaza will be a popular photo spot.
-The Great Tree, also popular for photos, will now be located at Jaycees Park adjacent to the Municipal Center at the end of Water and Webster Streets.
 Jaycees Park will also feature an interactive lighted Honey Locust Tree which will respond to sounds of clapping, singing or shouting.
 Student music groups will make occasional weekend appearances to add to the holiday cheer.
-A tentative schedule will be found on http://www.naperlights.com.
+A tentative schedule will be found on www.naperlights.com.

 NaperLights will be illuminated from Thanksgiving weekend through the holiday season.
 While they last, the popular holographic viewing glasses will be available for kids from Rotary volunteers on weekends.
 Free-will donations to support Naperville Sunrise Rotary local and international charitable projects are welcomed.